ERC-backed measures pull down Meralco’s May power rate

 Meralco attributed the slight reduction to mitigating measures approved by the Energy Regulatory Commission (ERC), which helped offset higher generation costs driven by global fuel prices and peso depreciation.

-“Despite initial indications of an increase, Meralco power rates this May had a modest reduction,” said Meralco Vice President and Head of Corporate Communications Joe R. Zaldarriaga.
+“Despite initial indications of an increase, Meralco power rates this May had a modest reduction,” Meralco vice president and head of Corporate Communications Joe R. Zaldarriaga said at a media briefing on Wednesday.

 “This was achieved through the proactive efforts led by the Energy Regulatory Commission (ERC) to cushion the impact of potentially high rates as a result of the geopolitical tensions that ultimately affect energy prices,” he added.